BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 5. `yarn test:onprem:suite` - Run entire suite on prem
 6. `yarn test:docker:parallel` - Run entire suite in parallel on docker
 7. `yarn test:browserstack:parallel_multiple` - Run entire suite in parallel on BS across different browsers
+8. BrowserStackLocal need not be configured as NightWatch does that already.
+Just pass "browserstack.local" as true in capabilities